Blog

 • You are not always free to choose the seat you like.

-• Of course, you also need to anticipate that the meeting might end up boring.
+• Of course, you also need to anticipate that the meeting might end up dull.

 2. Pick your kids up from school